2006 Oregon Ballot Measure 41

 Oregon ballot measure 41 was one of two unsuccessful ballot measures sponsored by the Taxpayers Association of Oregon (TAO) on the November 7, 2006 general election ballot.
-If passed it would have allowed a state income tax deduction equal to Federal exemptions deduction to substitute for state exemption credit on a persons state income tax filing.
+If passed it would have allowed a state income tax deduction equal to Federal exemptions deduction to substitute for state exemption credit on a person's state income tax filing.

 Background

 To determine taxable income for federal personal income tax, taxpayers generally may claim deduction ($3,100 maximum in 2004) for each exemption; exemption exists for taxpayer, spouse, each dependent.
 For state income tax purposes, taxpayers currently may not claim deductions based on federal return's exemptions but may subtract exemption credit ($151 in 2004, multiplied by number of federally allowed exemptions) from state income tax liability.
 Measure 41 was an Initiated state statute ballot measure which would have authorized a deduction on state income tax return for each dependent, taxpayer, and spouse claimed as exemption on federal return.
 The deduction was stipulated that it shall be no less than total deduction for all exemptions on federal return.
 An exemption credit may have been substituted for the deduction if lower tax resulted.
 It would have reduced revenue available for state expenditures and provided no replacement revenue.
 It was similar to Ballot Measure 88, rejected in the general election of 2000.